 Use Airbnb to cover lodging

-The beauty of Airbnb is it’s most likely already linked to a debit/credit card, and as long as there was some foresight not to cancel the card, this is an option for offsetting cash purchases.
+The beauty of Airbnb is it's most likely already linked to a debit/credit card, and as long as there was some foresight not to cancel the card, this is a good option for offsetting cash purchases.

 There's also another built-in failsafe, and even if there's no card stored in a profile, Airbnb allows PayPal as a payment method.
 (PayPal accounts can be linked to a bank account, in addition to a bank card.)